saltukalakus/auth0-show-rules-on-clients/README.md

 ```

 ## Limitations
 In any of your rules, if you have some kind of logic like "apply this rule if not these clients" (blacklist), extension will not be able to list the relations correctly for that rule.
-Also using comparison operators (==, ===, !=, !==) with clientID or clientName against existing clients is not allowed for other purposes.
+Also using comparison operators (==, ===, !=, !==) with clientId or clientName against existing clients is not allowed for other purposes.
 Because this will mix with whitelist rule checking of the extension and cause incorrect relation.

 ### Sample for blacklist
 ```javascript